 For one thing, the software features built-in compliance with all international laws governing contracts.
 You can also check if an e-contract you create complies with local laws.

-Signaturely also helps you easily locate and access documents in real-time.
-This allows you to save time and paper while signing, tracking, and storing your documents.
+Signaturely also helps you easily locate and access documents in real time.
+This saves time and paper while signing, tracking, and storing documents.

 How to Create a Contract Online for Free with Signaturely

 Part of what makes Signaturely great is its simplicity.
-The user interface is intuitive, making it fast and easy to create documents.
+The user interface is intuitive, making it easy to create documents.

-While it’s a professional tool with dozens of excellent features, Signaturely doesn’t overwhelm you with commands and controls that you don’t actually need.
+While it’s a professional tool with dozens of excellent features, Signaturely doesn’t overwhelm you with commands and controls you don’t need.